Why Do Doctors Overtreat? For Many, It's What They're Trained To Do

 "They're just trying to get their work done and make sure the attending is happy the next day," he says.

-At Johns Hopkins Hospital in Baltimore, Md., a group of professors is working to provide similar data to their residents in real time, with the hope that it might encourage doctors to think more carefully about what tests are truly necessary.
+At Johns Hopkins Hospital in Baltimore, a group of professors is working to provide similar data to their residents in real time, with the hope that it might encourage doctors to think more carefully about what tests are truly necessary.

 Johns Hopkins radiologist Pamela Johnson, an associate professor who teaches residents about appropriate use of tests, says she and her colleagues give out personalized reports that show how individual doctors compare to their peers.
-She's currently studying whether or not these reports are effective in reducing the number of CT scans ordered to check for blood clots in the lungs.
+She's currently studying whether these reports are effective in reducing the number of CT scans ordered to check for blood clots in the lungs.
 There are clear guidelines for when a CT scan is the right test to check for clots, she says, but they're often ignored, in part, because doctors are afraid of missing a life-threatening diagnosis.

 "The best way to avoid a diagnostic error is to avoid an unnecessary test," Johnson says.